Coronavirus: India logs 29,398 infections, tally climbs to 97.96 lakh; active cases continue to fall

 The toll rose to 1,42,186 with 414 more deaths.

-India on Thursday morning registered 29,398 new coronavirus cases, marginally lower than Wednesday’s daily count, taking its tally to 97,96,769.
+India on Friday morning registered 29,398 new coronavirus cases, marginally lower than Thursday’s daily count, taking its tally to 97,96,769.
 The toll rose to 1,42,186 with 414 more deaths.
 More than 92.53 lakh people have recovered from the disease so far.
 The active cases count continued to decline with 3,63,749 infections in the country.

 Globally, the coronavirus has infected more than 6.95 crore people and killed over 15.80 lakh, according to the Johns Hopkins University.
 Over 4.48 crore people have recovered from the infection.